Protonix Lawyers for Kidney Injury and Stomach Cancer Cases

 Sales for Protonix reached $1.9 billion in 2007, before other companies began selling generic versions.
 Pfizer, which acquired the manufacturer of Protonix, Wyeth, successfully sued to halt generic sales until the patent expired in 2011, but generic Protonix equivalents are now widely available.

-While it has been assumed by many that there are few serious side effects of Protonix, recent studies have suggested that the medication may increase the risk of severe kidney injury.
+While it has been assumed by many that there are few serious side effects of Protonix, recent studies have suggested that the medication may increase the risk of severe kidney injury or the development of stomach cancer.
 As a result of the drug maker’s failure to warn about this risk, many users stayed on the medication for years, often long after there was a true medical need for the treatment.

 ▸ Acute Interstitial Nephritis Protonix Warnings